Operator Reference

 If the model exhibits symmetries it may happen that multiple instances with similar positions but different rotations are found in the image.
 The parameter

-, the overlap is computed for all found instances of the different models, irrespective of the model type, i.e., instances of the same or of different models that overlap too much are eliminated.
-If, on the other hand, multiple values are passed inMaxOverlap
+MaxOverlap, the overlap is computed for all found instances of the different models, irrespective of the model type, i.e., instances of the same or of different models that overlap too much are eliminated.
+If, on the other hand, multiple values are passed inMaxOverlap, the overlap is only computed for found instances of the model that have the same model type, i.e., only instances of the same model that overlap too much are eliminated.
+In this mode, models of different types may overlap completely.
+SubPixel:-

 The parameter

-.
+ModelIDsexactly one value for the subpixel extraction must be passed inSubPixel.
 After each value for the subpixel extraction optionally a second value can be passed, which describes the maximum object deformation of the corresponding mode.
 If for a certain model no value for the maximum object deformation is passed, the model is searched without taking deformations into account.
-For example, if two models are passed inModelIDs
+For example, if two models are passed inModelIDsand for the first model the subpixel extraction is set to 'interpolation' and no object deformations are allowed and for the second model the subpixel extraction is set to 'least_squares' and a maximum object deformation of 3 pixels is allowed, then the tuple ['interpolation', 'least_squares', 'max_deformation 3'] must be passed inSubPixel.
+Alternatively, the equivalent tuple ['interpolation', 'max_deformation 0', 'least_squares', 'max_deformation 3'] may be passed.
+NumLevels:-

 The number of pyramid levels used during the search is determined with